veebch/fob/README.md

 - Scan your QR code (for example, a COVID vaccination certificate) using a QR-code reader app on a smartphone ( [iPhone](https://apps.apple.com/us/app/qr-reader-for-iphone/id368494609) | [Android](https://play.google.com/store/apps/details?id=com.gamma.scan&hl=en&gl=US) )

-- Scanning will produce a long string of text.
+- Scanning the code will produce a long string of text.
 Place this string of text into the file `config.yaml` and save it

 - Run the code `python3 fob.py`